istio/istio/tests/util/checker/linter/README.md

 #### Rules

-1. TBD
+1. All skipped tests must be associated with an github issue.
+1. All tests should be skipped if testing.short() is true.
+(TBD)

 ## Unit Tests

 All "_test.go" files that are not integration tests and end to end tests are considered as unit tests.
+Most tests are supposed to be in this category.

 Example:
 ```bash